This is a post written to my mum, and I want to say, “I’m sorry mum”.

-I’m sorry mom, for not listening to you when you tried to tell me that the most popular kids in school were also the meanest, with the least amount of depth of character.
+I’m sorry for not listening to you when you tried to tell me that the most popular kids in school were also the meanest, with the least depth of character.
 I now know that you were right, I barely remember their names and their opinion of me then have in no way, shape, or form, affected my life as an adult.

 I’m sorry for not respecting the boundaries you created.
 I now know you were trying to keep me safe both physically and emotionally.
-You were not out to cramp my style or prevent me from having fun.
+You were not out to ‘cramp my style’ or prevent me from having fun.
 You were far more aware of the potential dangers than I was even capable of comprehending.

 I could go on, but I won’t.

 Needless to say the wheel has turned.
-Now that I am a mother experiencing all of these scenarios with my two girls it makes me love, respect and appreciate my mother even more than before.
+Now that I am a mother experiencing all of these scenarios with my two little girls it makes me love, respect and appreciate my mother even more than before.
 Because I didn’t know.